 Building the annual marketing plan is never easy and with fast-moving new ad-formats and platforms, it’s becoming increasingly difficult.
-You need to take into account business goals and objectives to create a marketing strategy based on how to reach those.
+You need to take into account business goals and objectives to create a Strategic Marketing Plan with Marketing Attribution based on how to reach those.

 It’s easy to either make the plan too complex and not actionable, or too rigid so it doesn’t allow for changes during the year.
 This depends on the industry and pace of change.
 How fast are channels, goals, and formats changing?
 These are factors that affect how much flexibility you should leave in the budget allocations and the marketing plan.

 Building your marketing strategy with marketing attribution can make it easier.

 Sometimes, your marketing goals could feel like a random guess.
 That’s why they to be tied to wider business objectives and strategy.
 This involves having the right data to start with and communication between all departments.

 Essentially, your marketing strategy should start from the main goals.
 Which are the goals and KPI’s the company wants to hit in the coming year?
 For example, the goal might be to double revenue or increase profits by 30%.

 - To increase transparency in the spend and the marketing budget.

 - To gather more data for enabling learning and future optimizations

 After the business objectives are established, you have to prioritize.
 The marketing team has to decide and estimate where they can make a significant impact.